island-is/handbook/docs/api-design-guide/documentation.md

 The field x-links in the OpenAPI schema provides a way to include paths where consumers can provide feedback on the API.

-## Automatic documentation generation

-Using tools for Automatic documentation generation will help API developers maintain and keep the documentation up to date.
-API consumers will also benefit with structured and readable documentation.

-Use the [OPENAPI 3] specification to describe _REST_ services.
-Tools like [Swagger] and [Swagger Editor] can help with the documentation.

 ## Example